shreyasaswar/llm_cot/README.md

 ## 📬 Contact

-For questions or support, please contact [Your Email] or open an issue on GitHub.
+For questions or support, please contact shreyas.aswar21@gmail.com or open an issue on GitHub.

-## 🙏 Acknowledgments

-- OpenAI for their groundbreaking work on LLMs
-- The Streamlit team for their excellent app framework
-- All contributors and users who help improve this project

----

 **Disclaimer**: This application is for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.